josefnpat/LD39/rules.md

 * A set of Save Atlantis cards.
 (A standard 52 card deck can be substituted for this)
 * A power die, perhaps a six sided die, for each player.
-* A token for each player. (a minertature figurine or a beer bottle cap)
+* A token for each player. (a miniature figurine or a beer bottle cap)
 * 2 to 4 players.

 ## Game Setup